 Safety advisory group (SAG)

-The Lichfield District Safety Advisory Group (or SAG for short) is a forum for discussing and advising on public safety at events that take place in Lichfield District.
-The group aims to help organisers with the planning and management of an event, and to encourage cooperation and coordination between all the relevant agencies.
+The SAG aims to help organisers with the planning, and management of an event and to encourage cooperation and coordination between all relevant agencies.

 Event organisers and others involved in the running of an event, retain the principal legal duties for ensuring public safety.